 With 70,000 inhabitants, Tromso is the cultural and economic centre of northern Norway.
 Alexander Lategahn, a CBS Master student in General Management, spent his semester abroad at the UiT The Arctic University of Norway and has been enthusiastic about Norway ever since.
-He has now evaluated his studies at UiT and the quality of life in Tromso for us in a quick check.
+He has now evaluated his studies at UiT and the quality of life in Tromso for us in this study abroad experience report.

 "The application process for the university went very well, both for the CBS and for UiT.
 The response was prompt and there were no difficulties in meeting deadlines.
 The university building is very modern, the lecture styles are modern - everything is quite modern at UiT.
 The Faculty of Economics is still very new and is currently being expanded.
 The quality of the lectures depends very much on the subject and the lecturer, but it is fundamentally good and comparable to the CBS.
 If you want to write a thesis during your semester abroad, this is possible despite the 20 to 30 credit points for the Erasmus programme".